rmt-06-florence-fox/fancy-todo/server/README.md

 # fancy-todo App Server

 Fancy todo App is an application to manage your todo list.
 This app has :
-* RESTful endpoint for asset's CRUD operation
+* RESTful endpoint for todo's CRUD operation
 * JSON formatted response

 &nbsp;